The Taliban prohibit women from working for local and foreign NGOs - ExBulletin

 An official in the Taliban government, Higher Education Minister Nida Mohammad Nadim, spoke about the ban for the first time on Thursday in an interview with Afghan state television.

-He said the ban was necessary to prevent gender mixing in universities and because he believes some subjects being taught violate Islamic principles.
+He said the ban was necessary to prevent gender mixing in universities and because he believes that some subjects being taught violate the principles of Islam.
 He also added that the ban will be in effect until further notice.

 Despite initially promising a more moderate rule that respects rights for women and minorities, the Taliban have widely implemented their interpretation of Islamic law, or Sharia, since taking power in August 2021.